-How to create a large MySQL database for tests
+I wanted to create a fairly big MySQL database (~30GB on disk) for

 marios@mysql-server:~$ time for i in `seq 1 500000`; \